akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

    Please note that, while the number of running job consumers is not enforced, it is not recommended to increase it above the server capability.
 Between 1 and 3 comsumers is recommended.

-To see how and which commands are available, please refer to :ref:`Privilege escalation <system_administration>`
+To see how and which commands are available, please refer to :doc:`Privilege escalation <./system_administration>`

 Configuration